eredo/dartson/README.md

   build_runner: ^0.10.0
 ```

-Dartson is using a central serializer instead of generated serializers for each object, therefore
+Dartson is using a central serializer instead of serializers for each object, therefore create a
-create a central file which refers the objects that need to be serialized:
+central file which refers the objects that need to be serialized:

 ```dart
 import 'package:dartson/dartson.dart';